fread-ink/fread.ui/README.md

 [Foliate](https://github.com/johnfactotum/foliate) is an interesting ebook reader which is entirely (or almost) written in javascript using [Epub.js](https://github.com/futurepress/epub.js/) and the [GJS](https://gitlab.gnome.org/GNOME/gjs) javascript bindings for the GNOME platform libraries.
 It also uses WebKit2GTK.

-When opening a 1.9 MB epub in Foliate the absolute minimal memory usage was 69 MB.
-When opening a larger epub it's obvious that the entire epub is loaded into memory in a way that isn't just the normal linux aggressive caching of files since this memory usage is listed in the "Dirty" column by `pmap -x`.
-This probably happens because the way foliate opens epub files (which are zip files) is to not open them.
-What opens them is Epub.js which runs inside the browser javascript context and unzips the entire file inside of browser memory using the JSZip library.
+When opening a < 100 kB epub in Foliate the memory usage after startup is > 240 MB (RSS).
+When opening a larger epub it's obvious that the entire epub is loaded into memory in a way that isn't just the normal linux aggressive caching.
+This probably happens because the way foliate opens epub files (which are zip files) is to use Epub.js which runs inside the browser javascript context and unzips the entire file inside of browser memory using the JSZip library.

 Foliate uses the python tool [KindleUnpack](https://github.com/kevinhendricks/KindleUnpack) to read Kindle format ebooks.